 All this resulted in the chairman of the Hanoi People’s Committee announcing that the tree cutting plan would be stopped.
 This example shows that a magnificence project centered around improving the water quality of Hoàn Kiếm Lake to re-introduce aquatic plants and wildlife could help re-connecting urban Vietnamese with wildlife and be a long lasting and status giving legacy to the project donor.

-Nature Needs More will keep you posted on how this research and these projects are progressing via our Blog page, to subscribe please fill in the form below.
+Nature Needs More will keep you posted on how this research and these projects are progressing via our Blog page, to subscribe please click here.